 In year 10 all students will continue to study the 'core subjects'.
 The outline of each of these subjects is in the following pages.
+Detailed course information is available on the website <a href="https://doi.org/10.108/j.corg/10.1081/j.corg/10.

-Art subjects were chosen at the end of year 8 and modern foreign language was selected at the end of year 7.
+An Arts subject was chosen at the end of year 8 and a modern foreign language was selected at the end of year 7.

-GCSE Pathways:
+GCSE Pathways for year 10 and 11: